-a) Instruments to address excessive credit growth and leverage
+1.2.1 Instruments to address excessive credit growth and leverage

 Periods of excessive credit growth are a key predictor of financial crises.
-This is particularly the case when excessive credit growth coincides with unsustainable developments in real estate markets that lead to a build-up of leverage in the private sector.10 Table 1.1 highlights six broad groups of macro-prudential instruments available to mitigate and prevent excessive credit growth and leverage.
+This is particularly the case when excessive credit growth coincides with unsustainable developments in real estate markets that lead to a build-up of leverage in the private sector.11 Table 1.1 highlights six broad groups of macroprudential instruments available to mitigate and prevent excessive credit growth and leverage.

-- The countercyclical capital buffer (CCB).
+• The countercyclical capital buffer (CCyB).
 This instrument is designed to counter procyclicality in the financial system.
 It is aimed at building up a capital buffer during periods of excessive credit growth that is released when systemic risks materialise or abate.
-By increasing resilience during the upturn, the CCB supports the sustainable provision of credit to the economy in the downturn.
-The CCB can also help dampen the credit cycle during the upturn.
+By increasing resilience during the upturn, the CCyB supports the sustainable provision of credit to the economy in the downturn.
+The CCyB can also help dampen the credit cycle during the upturn.
 The buffer will be between 0% and 2.5% of risk-weighted assets, but can be set higher when justified by the underlying risk.
 In line with the internationally agreed Basel III framework, national authorities should follow a set of principles and calculate a reference rate as a benchmark to guide their judgement.
-Much work is being done by the ESRB to help guide EU macro-prudential authorities in exercising their judgment when activating and calibrating the CCB (see Chapter 2). - Loan-to-value (LTV), loan-to-income (LTI) and debt service-to-income (DSTI) caps.
-These instruments are exclusively based on national law.
-They include caps that restrict credit in relation to the value of the underlying real estate (LTV cap) or the income of the borrower (LTI/DSTI cap).
-In contrast to capital-based instruments, they target the borrowers who take credit, rather than the banks that provide the credit.
-Macro-prudential authorities should be able to assess LTV and LTI/DSTI ratios. - Sectoral requirements.
-Sectoral requirements enable stricter regulatory requirements to be imposed, for example by increasing risk weights for specific exposures or minimum loss given default (LGD) values.
-Sectoral requirements improve the resilience of banks to risk in the sectors concerned.
-They can also have a dampening effect on credit growth.
+Much work is being done by the ESRB to help guide EU macroprudential authorities in exercising their judgment when activating and calibrating the CCyB (see Chapter 2).

-10 See, for example, Borio and Drehmann (2009), Enoch and Ötker-Robe (2007) and Reinhart and Rogoff (2009).
+11 See, for example, Borio and Drehmann (2009), Enoch and Ötker-Robe (2007) and Reinhart and Rogoff (2009).